MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/web-api-samples-csharp.md

 ## WebApiService class library

 These samples use the [WebAPIService class library (C#)](samples/webapiservice.md) to provide re-usable common code that handles re-triable service protection limit errors.
-More information [Service protection API limits](../api-limits.md)
+More information: [Service protection API limits](../api-limits.md)

 <a name="bkmk_webApiSamplesListing"></a>